No, The Moon Landings Weren’t Faked. (And Here’s How You Can Tell.)

 Added 6/17/16: Read what Apollo 11 LM pilot Michael Collins recently had to say about Moon landing hoaxers (including Bart Sibrel) in this Air & Space Magazine article.

 …and after all this, if you still must believe that the Apollo missions were all just an elaborate global scam, I’m afraid I really can’t help you (like Schmitt said in the quote above.).
 The world you choose to live in is much, much more dark, tangled, and subversive than I care to venture into.
 I’m just sorry that you have so little faith in what humans can achieve.
 (Just don’t try to confront Buzz Aldrin with your silly claims.
 Save us, Buzz!)

 *One last note: a Facebook acquaintance of mine once made a very lucid point: this was the Nixon administration – they couldn’t even keep secret a few goons breaking into a hotel room.
 Just sayin’.

-Posted on May 22, 2014, in Spaceflight, The Moon and tagged Aldrin, Apollo, apollo hoax, Armstrong, debunk, did we really land on the moon, hoax, landings, moon, moon kubrick, Moon landing, moon landing fake, NASA, space, yes we landed on the moon.
+Posted on May 22, 2014, in Spaceflight, The Moon and tagged Aldrin, Apollo, apollo hoax, Armstrong, debunk, did NASA fake Moon landing, did we really land on the moon, hoax, landings, moon, moon kubrick, Moon landing, moon landing fake, NASA, Sibrel, space, yes we landed on the moon.
 Bookmark the permalink.
-303 Comments.
+393 Comments.